SoftStackFactory/nodeschool-javascripting/README.md

 Open your terminal and run the following command:

 ```
-javascripting
+$ javascripting
 ```

-You'll see the menu: testing
+You'll see the menu:

 ![javascripting screenshot](screenshot.png)